Mohamad-sakib/learning/javaScript.md

 # flow of execution cann't always be same like describe and it doestn't work as seems

-# catch all error of progarm at same place
+# catch all error of progarm at same place.